ogolkwasi/support.site.matata/content/_index.md

 [extra]
 featured_articles = [
-    {title = "How to Get Started with Zola", url = "/post/how-to-get-started-with-zola", excerpt = "A comprehensive guide to kick-start your Zola journey."}, {title = "Zola Templating", url = "/post/zola-templating", excerpt = "Learn how to use Zola’s templating system to build dynamic pages."}
+    { title = "How to Get Started with Zola", url = "/blog/post1", excerpt = "A comprehensive guide to kick-start your Zola journey." }, { title = "Zola Templating", url = "/blog/post2", excerpt = "Learn how to use Zola’s templating system to build dynamic pages." }
 ]